 Note: I may earn money or products from the companies, products, or links mentioned in this post.

-This is a sponsored post written by me on behalf of Reckitt Benckiser and Sam’s Club.
+This is a sponsored post about flu season written by me on behalf of Reckitt Benckiser and Sam’s Club.
 All opinions are 100% mine.

 Because my daughter is medically complex she has a compromised immune system.
 This means that if she gets sick there’s a good chance it will be a lot worse for her than other kids and she could end up in the hospital.
 She has a hard time responding to antibiotics too, so infections can be scary for us.